agporto/markdown-cv/index.md

 `2016` Melo, D.*, __A.
 Porto__ *, J.M.
 Cheverud, and G. Marroig.
 2016.
 Modularity: genes, development and evolution. _Annual Review of Ecology, Evolution, and Systematics_ v.47 (1). __*Co-first authors__

 `2015` __Porto, A.__, H. Sebastiao, S. Pavan, J. L.VandeBerg, G. Marroig and J. M. Cheverud.
 2015.
-Rate of evolutionary change in cranial morphology of the marsupial genus Monodelphis is constrained by the availability of additive genetic variation. _Journal of Evolutionary Biology_ v.28(4), p.973-985. __Finalist- Best Student Paper__.
+Rate of evolutionary change in cranial morphology of the marsupial genus Monodelphis is constrained by the availability of additive genetic variation. _Journal of Evolutionary Biology_ v.28(4), p.973-985. __Finalist - Best Student Paper__.

 `2013` __Porto, A.__, F. B. de Oliveira, L. Shirai,   G. Marroig.
 2013.
 Size variation, growth strategies and the evolution of modularity in the mammalian skull. _Evolution_ v.67, p.3305-3322.